Fantasizing about your next underwater adventure?

 As for the rooms, they are simple and basic!
 Expect to have a very peaceful rest here as the resort is in isolated Kampung Juara.

-Salang Sayang Resort has one of the prettiest beaches in Tioman Island with brilliantly clear turquoise water!
+Salang Sayang Resort has one of the prettiest and best beaches in Tioman Island with brilliantly clear turquoise water!

 While the right side of the beach is rocky, the left side strongly beckons you to go swimming and snorkeling!